 This may not be a jook the Chinese would recognize, but it is true to the spirit of the original and again – we all need to make do and stretch our pantry items to the max!

-, support each other and be there for each other in these dark times – I will do my utmost to keep you occupied and entertained during quarantine – for example, if you haven’t already tried our new podcast, shame on you as its a revelation of both the wondrous and delicious.
+We need to support and be there for each other in these dark times – I will do my utmost to keep you occupied and entertained during quarantine.
+For example, if you haven’t already tried our new podcast, shame on you as its a revelation of both the wondrous and delicious.
 You can listen to the first 3 episodes here.

 Stay safe – and know that TFD has your back!

 Citizens, please note that I can no longer afford to absorb the nearly $1000 per month it costs to keep the site running smoothly, including marketing expenses, etc.